Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 }
 ```

-This looks pretty complicated, but essentially, the key generation appears to be flawed, since the majority of the key is actually zeroed out according to this disassembly
+This looks pretty complicated, but essentially, the key generation appears to be flawed, since the majority of the key is actually zeroed out according to this disassembly.
+This is a huge weakness in the encryption scheme.

 I wanted to be 100% sure of this however, since I also looked at the disassembly in Binja and it differed a little bit from the Ghidra disassembly.
 I did trust what Ghidra was giving us, but you can never be too sure.